We launched our Field Trips in January 2022 with our first community gathering at Hair: Untold Stories at the Horniman Museum.

 In The Black Fantastic, Southbank Centre, August 2022

-Beyond The Streets at the Saatchi Gallery, March 2023
+Beyond The Streets, Saatchi Gallery, March 2023

-Shifters, at the Bush Theatre, March 2024
+Shifters, Bush Theatre, March 2024

-Wolves on Road, at the Bush Theatre, November 2024
+Wolves on Road, Bush Theatre, November 2024

 The Secret Lives Of Baba Segi's Wives, Arcola Theatre, April 2025